FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/classes/FSGConnect.md

 Find all devices that are accessible by the SDK.

+   [_connect findDevicesAsyncAndReturnError:&error completion:^(NSArray<id<LMDevice>> * devices, NSError * error) {
+       [self findDevicesComplete:devices error:error];
+   }];

+- note: This operation will run for 15 seconds.
+Callback will be called each time a new device is found.

 - Parameter completion: Callback delegate containing a list of all found devices or an error.
+  - [LmDevice]?: List of devices found
+  - Error?: Any error that occurred during scan

 #### Parameters